WikiLeaks-related Twitter court orders: Subpoena issued with accompanying gag order

-On 14 December 2010 the U.S. Department of Justice issued a subpoena directing Twitter to provide information in accordance with USC 18 2703(d).
+On 14 December 2010 the U.S. Department of Justice issued a subpoena directing Twitter to provide information in accordance with 18 U.S.C.
+2703(d).
 The order additionally directed that Twitter should not disclose the existence of the subpoena without prior authorization.
 Julian Assange, Chelsea Manning, Rop Gonggrijp, Jacob Appelbaum and Birgitta Jonsdottir were named in the subpoena.
 The requested information included their user names, addresses, telephone numbers, bank account details, and credit card numbers.

 Assange's lawyer Mark Stephens argued that since the application also extended to destination email addresses and IP addresses for any communication stored for the named accounts, personal identifying information was to be collected for some six hundred and thirty-four thousand followers of WikiLeaks' Twitter feed.

-WikiLeaks alleged it had evidence suggesting similar subpoenas had been issued to Google and Facebook, and lawyer Mark Stephens said that similar information had been sought not only from Google and Facebook but also from eBay's Skype unit.
-WikiLeaks called for Google and Facebook to unseal the subpoenas if they had received them, but no spokespeople were available to comment.
+WikiLeaks alleged it had reason to believe suggesting similar subpoenas had been issued to Google and Facebook, and lawyer Mark Stephens said that similar information had been sought from Google, Facebook and eBay's Skype unit.

 Appeal and publication of the subpoena

 Twitter applied to notify its users of the issue of the subpoena.
 On 5 January 2011 it was notified of the success in its appeal, allowing the company to inform its users and to give them ten days in turn in which to appeal.
-After Twitter informed Jonsdottir, she released a tweet stating "USA government wants to know about all my tweets and more since november 1st 2009.
+After Twitter informed Jonsdottir, she released a tweet stating "USA government wants to know about all my tweets and more since November 1st 2009.
 Do they realize I am a member of parliament in Iceland?"

 Aden Fine of the ACLU said that "Twitter's e-mail indicated that it had not yet turned over to the U.S. government any records that prosecutors requested."